 When to see a doctor

-People with antisocial personality disorder are unlikely to seek help on their own.
-If you suspect that a friend or family member may have the disorder, you might gently suggest that the person seek help from a mental health professional and offer to help them find one.
+People with antisocial personality disorder are not likely to seek help on their own.
+If you suspect that a friend or family member may have the condition, you might gently suggest that the person seek help from a mental health provider and offer to help them find one.

 The exact cause of antisocial personality disorder isn't known, but:

-- Changes in the way the brain functions may have resulted during brain development
+- Changes in the way the brain functions may have resulted during brain development.

 Certain factors seem to increase the risk of developing antisocial personality disorder, such as:

-- Diagnosis of childhood conduct disorder
+- Diagnosis of childhood conduct disorder.

-- Family history of antisocial personality disorder or other personality disorders or mental health disorders
+- Family history of antisocial personality disorder or other personality disorders or mental health conditions.

-- Being subjected to abuse or neglect during childhood
+- Experiencing abuse or neglect during childhood.

 Men are at greater risk of having antisocial personality disorder than women are.

-- Spouse abuse or child abuse or neglect
+- Spouse abuse or child abuse or neglect.

-- Problems with alcohol or substance use
+- Problems with alcohol or drugs.

-- Being in jail or prison
+- Being in jail or prison.

 There's no sure way to prevent antisocial personality disorder from developing in those at risk.
-Because antisocial behavior is thought to have its roots in childhood, parents, teachers and pediatricians may be able to spot early warning signs.
+Because antisocial behavior is thought to have its roots in childhood, parents, teachers and pediatricians may be able to see early warning signs.
 It may help to try to identify those most at risk, such as children who show signs of conduct disorder, and then offer early intervention.